 Southampton Bargate Shopping Centre could be demolished and redeveloped into a new development.
-The Bargate Shopping Centre is around 20 years old and is being considered for the demolition.
+The Bargate Shopping Centre is around 20 years old and is being considered for demolition.

 Councillor Royston Smith said the plans “are in the early stages”.
 Parkridge was unavailable for comment.
 Mr Smith, cabinet member for economic development at Southampton City Council, has been in talks with Parkridge Holdings.
-He said: “We will not to expect to see something come forward too soon.
+He said: “We will not expect to see something come forward too soon.

 “Most people would suggest that the Bargate is now not at the top of its game anymore and it would be considered a prime redevelopment opportunity.
 “We are in this dreadful economic situation now – it is good that people have the vision.
 “Southampton City Council told BBC News the move would be subject to planning permission.